bindog/pytorch-model-parallel/README_EN.md

 First make sure you do need model parallel:

-- If the number of labels in your datasets exceed 1 million?
+- Is the number of labels in your datasets exceed 1 million?
 - If the last layer of your model is fully connected layer?
 And Did you use the CrossEntropyLoss?
-- If you have enough GPUs? (at least 4~8 GPUs)
+- Do you have enough GPUs? (at least 4~8 GPUs)

 If the anwser of all the above questions is yes, and you can consider using the model parallel.
 But as it requires to hack into the model and optimizer, you will need to migrate this to your repository by yourself